 As a physicist you have a drive to understand the laws of nature controlling our world.
-You are not satisfied by only passively observing the world around you, but want to know why atoms are bonded together to form molecules, why the sky is blue, and why the universe is expanding.
+You want to know why atoms are bonded together to form molecules, why the sky is blue, and why the universe is expanding.
 A deep understanding of fundamental physics is necessary in order to be able to answer questions like these.

 Physics is the science describing phenomena in nature, ranging from the smallest components of matter to the largest structures in the universe.
-It is from the discoveries in modern physics that have allowed breakthroughs in many diverse and varied fields, such as in electronics, computer technologies, material physics, medical diagnostics, and energy research, that underpin modern society.
+The discoveries in modern physics have allowed breakthroughs in many diverse and varied fields including electronics, computer technologies, material physics, medical diagnostics and energy research, discoveries that underpin modern society.

-By studying physics at Stockholm University, you will be given the tools and the opportunity to develop a deep understanding of fundamental physics: to investigate and test the underlying laws of physics through advanced theoretical problems, experimental measurements , and computer simulations.
+Studying physics at Stockholm University gives you the tools and the opportunity to develop a deep understanding of fundamental physics: to investigate and test the underlying laws of physics through advanced theoretical problems, experimental measurements, and computer simulations.

 At the Department of Physics, there is a close connection between teaching and research.
 Each member of staff is an active researcher at the department, where new and exciting research findings and the methodology of undertaking research are used to strengthen the teaching activities.
-There is emphasis on small-group teaching, and via discussion and peer-review with your fellow students, and interaction with teachers, you will be trained in solving problems of a theoretical and experimental character.
+There is emphasis on small-group teaching, discussion and peer-review with your fellow students, and interaction with teachers.
+You will be trained in solving problems of a theoretical and experimental character.

-There is a Bachelor program in Physics where the courses in the 3rd year are offered in English.
+There is a bachelor programme in Physics where the courses in the 3rd year are offered in English.
 These are courses in modern physics that also attract exchange students.

-With a bachelor degree in Physics, you can study a Master program in Physics.
-We offer three different Master programs; Physics; Theoretical Physics; and Computational Physics.
-In the Master program in Physics, you will be trained to develop carefully controlled experiments to allow for measurements of new physical phenomena, and to confirm or invalidate new theories.
-In the Theoretical Physics program, you will focus on areas ranging from string theory and quantum phenomenon to general relativity and cosmology.
-Finally, the Computational Physics program will train and equip you with the numerical methods necessary to solve challenging problems in many different fields of physics.
+With a bachelor degree in Physics, you can study a master’s programme in Physics.
+We offer three different masters’ programmes: Physics, Theoretical Physics, and Computational Physics.
+In the master’s programme in physics, you will be trained to develop carefully controlled experiments to allow for measurements of new physical phenomena, and to confirm or invalidate new theories.
+In the Theoretical Physics programme, you will focus on areas ranging from string theory and quantum phenomenon to general relativity and cosmology.
+Finally, the Computational Physics programme will train and equip you with the numerical methods necessary to solve challenging problems in many different fields of physics.

 Courses and programmes